psycofdj/yaml-path/README.md

 This tool is meant to be easily integrated in editor such as emacs.

+## Note

+The current implementation relies on a very savage hack of golang [yaml](https://github.com/go-yaml/yaml) library vendored in this project.

 <!-- Local Variables: -->
 <!-- End: -->